PhilipQuirke/SkyCombAnalystHelp/README.md

 These pages provide more detail:
 - The [Flight](./Flight.md) page explains how to fly your drone missions to collect high-quality data.
 - The [UserInterface](./UserInterface.md) page explains how to use the SkyComb Analyst tool to analyse your drone flight data.
-- The [Drone](./Drone.md) page explains aspects of the drone and drone-related source code.
+- The [Drone](./Drone.md) page explains drone terminology related to the SkyComb Analyst tool.
 - The [DroneDataPort](./DroneDataPort.md) page explains how to copy video and flight log files from your drone to your computer.
 - The [DataStore](./DataStore.md) page explains the spreadsheet used by the application to store data.
 - The [Errors](./Errors.md) page describes all known error sources & how they are minimised.